 Many people are interested in grape seed extract because it contains antioxidants.
 These are substances that protect cells from damage and may help prevent many diseases.
 However, it’s still too early to say whether the antioxidant properties of grape seed extract really benefit people.
 Researchers are studying grape seed extract to see if it might lower the risks of some cancers.
 For now, the evidence is not clear.

-A grape seed extract has been studied for use in many other conditions — ranging from PMS to skin damage to wound healing — but the results have been inconclusive.
+Grape seed extract has been studied for use in many other conditions — ranging from PMS to skin damage to wound healing — but the results have been inconclusive.

 How much grape seed extract should you take?

 There is no firmly established dose of grape seed extract.
 Doses of between 100-300 milligrams/day have been used in studies and are prescribed in some European countries.
 No one knows what the highest safe dose is.

 Can you get grape seed extract naturally from foods?

 Grape seed extract comes from grapes.
 There are no other food sources.

 What are the risks of taking grape seed extract?